-French Department of Justice Monitors 90% of IT System Through a Centreon EMS Centralized Solution to Support Users and Agile Transformation.
+French Department of Justice Monitors 90% of IT System Through a Centreon Centralized Solution to Support Users and Agile Transformation.

 “Since we adopted Centreon, all teams share the same IT monitoring solution and work practices.
 This has enabled us to monitor 90% of the Justice Department’s IT system—helping improve availability.
 As well, as part of our organization’s agile transformation, the new monitoring solution contributed to breaking silos and strengthening communications.
 Synergy and efficiency within our teams have also improved. ” – Nirina Razafimandimby, Deputy Department Head of Operations and Productions, IT Division, French Department of Justice.